dmz44/Robotics_Assignment_5/README.md

 You can technically run the Llama LLM model on your own desktop machine with any architecture.
 However, given how demanding LLMs can be, a Nvidia GPU or Apple Silicon will be necessary to achieve reasonable performance.
 This guide is intended to allow your machine equipped with an Nvidia GPU to run LLMs, which might help you with offloading some of the development for this assignment to your own machine.
 However, while this instruction was tested on our machines, we would not offer official support for you running LLaMa on your own machine.

-**[Remote PC]** Install NVidia GPU drivers, such as CUDA drivers.
+**[Your PC]** Install NVidia GPU drivers, such as CUDA drivers.

-**[Remote PC]** On your terminal, install llama-cpp-python with DGGML_CUDA args.
+**[Your PC]** On your terminal, install llama-cpp-python with DGGML_CUDA args.
 If you do not have the args, you will not be able to offload your layers onto the GPU, resulting in low performance.

 ```bash
 CMAKE_ARGS="-DGGML_CUDA=on" pip install llama-cpp-python

 ```

-**[Remote PC]** Llama.cpp uses a specific format called GGUF.
+**[Your PC]** Llama.cpp uses a specific format called GGUF.
 Please download the models for the assignment from the following links on HuggingFace.
 They do not require api authorization.

 ```bash
 wget -c https://huggingface.co/TheBloke/Llama-2-7B-32K-Instruct-GGUF/resolve/main/llama-2-7b-32k-instruct.Q4_K_M.gguf